THE AMPHIBIANS ARE COMING!

 About The Amphibians Are Coming!

-History of the revolutionary World War II amphibious landing craft designed and built to land assault troops and equipment directly on a hostile or potentially hostile beach.
+A history of the revolutionary amphibious landing craft of World War II – LCTs (Landing Craft, Tank), LSTs (Landing Ship, Tank) and LCIs (Landing Craft, Infantry) – designed and built specifically to land assault troops and equipment directly on a hostile or potentially hostile beach.

 Under one cover: